ozguryalcin90/WingsOn/README.md

 # WingsOn: ASP.NET Core WebApi Sample with Swagger, XUnit, Moq

-This is a test project for Travix.
+This is a test project.

 Contains: